Laws & Requirements

 When Consent Can Be Executed

-• For dependent children or youth of the state of Washington, a parent may provide written consent and petition to voluntarily relinquish parental rights.
+• For dependent children or youth, a parent may provide written consent and petition to voluntarily relinquish parental rights.
 The consent and petition cannot be entered into court until after 48 hours have passed.

 • If the child is Native American, the petition and consent shall not be signed until at least 10 days after birth.